 TP-Link BGN series WiFi router supports multiple SSID options to create separate Wi-Fi names for guests or for different departments.
-Although, the latest TP-Link router having the option to add a guest network with many control options like the time limit, the speed limit for managing guest wifi networks.
+Although, the latest TP-Link router has the option to add a guest network with many control options like the time limit, and the speed limit for managing guest wifi networks.

 To add dual or more WIFI names in TP-Link WiFi AP login to your router and follow the steps.

 If you are new to WiFi router configuration see here to know how to log in to your WiFi router web interface.